 Likewise, Slack is currently a big drain on batteries.
+(Because, like all Electron-based apps, it's really just a Chome instance in a Slack wrapper.)
 That's harder to change because you need to be where your team and friends are, but you can shut it down or check it only on your phone or tablet when your MacBook Pro battery gets low.

 Same for Final Cut Pro X vs. Premiere or a native app like Acorn or Pixelmator vs. Photoshop.
 Even if you just keep them around as a light-weight alternative, they can help you in a pinch.

 If you're stuck without power for an extended period of time and really need to squeeze every ounce of juice out your MacBook Pro that you can, here are a few other hacks you can try.

 - Turn down the screen brightness.

 - Turn off Wi-Fi if you don't need to be online.

 - Use headphones instead of the speakers if you have to listen to audio or music.

 - Turn on Automatic Graphics Switching, Put hard disks to sleep when possible, and Wake for Wi-Fi network access options under the Energy Saver section in System Preferences.

 Another good way to save battery life is to quit apps that are running in the background.
 You can check on what's currently running on your Mac by launching Activity Monitor (Applications > Utilities > Activity Monitor), and closing any unnecessary processes.
 You may be surprised to see how many things are running in the background.